Understanding the Cultural Context of the Book of Romans — and Why It Still Speaks Today

 Romans 12:2 (ESV)

-“Do not be conformed to this world, but be transformed by the renewal of your mind…”
+“Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”

-But every renewed mind becomes a lighthouse in a dark world.
+Transformation in Rome was costly.
+Transformation today is costly as well.
+But every renewed mind becomes a light in a dark world.

 💎 Insight Box — Then and Now

-Then: Romans lived for power and pleasure.
+Then: Rome lived for power and pleasure.

 Now: We live for comfort and clicks.